exokitxr/exokit/docs/overview/architecture.md

 ## Embeddability

-Exokit Engine runs on Windows, OSX, and Linux.

 You can `require('exokit')` into another Javascript environment.

 As far as the operating system is concerned, Exokit is a game.
 You can link Exokit to other apps such as webcam software, the Magic Leap simulator, and more.